wvlet/airframe/docs/src/main/tut/docs/internals.md

 val a2 = session.build[A] // This is OK
 ```

-In the above macro-expanded code, `A` will be instantiated with SessionHolder trait, which has `__current_session` definition.
+In the above macro-expanded code, `A` will be instantiated with SessionHolder trait, which has `airframeSession` definition.

 So `bind[B]` inside trait `A` will be expanded similarry:
 ```scala